 Don't pick your ears

-Protect ears from strong wind
+Protect your ears from strong winds

-Keep water out of your ears
+Avoid getting water in your ears

 Protect ears from loud noise